danieled3/Cassava_Leaf_Desease_Classification/README.md

 ## Overview <a name="overview" />
-This project aims to classify real images of leaves of Cassava into four desease categories or a fifth category indicating a healthy leaf.
+This project aims to classify real images of leaves of Cassava into four disease categories or a fifth category indicating a healthy leaf.
-I used data augmentation on a part of data of Kaggle Project [*Cassava Leaf Desease Classification*](https://www.kaggle.com/c/cassava-leaf-desease-classification) to train
+I used data augmentation on a part of data of Kaggle Project [*Cassava Leaf Disease Classification*](https://www.kaggle.com/c/cassava-leaf-disease-classification) to train
 * a classical convolutional model with 2 convolutional layers
 * a model build from Resnet model with transfer learning